djthorpe/ytapi/README.md

 will use the authentication credentials you specify when building your binary package.

-Future versions of the tool nay also:
+Future versions of the tool may also:

   * Output SQL & JSON as well as CSV
   * Allow batch input of information